drammock/mne-onboarding/environments/environments.md

 ## Terminology

 :::{glossary}
+Lock file
+: A file listing *exact installed versions* of all packages in an environment (including transitive dependencies).

+Spec file
+: A file listing names and (optionally) version constraints (or "pins") for direct dependencies.

 Package index (or package registry)
 : A database of metadata about software packages (release date, version, author/maintainer, URL of source code, project website, *etc*).

 Package repository
 : A storehouse of software packages, from which they can be downloaded and installed.

+Task runner
+: A tool for storing and executing frequently-used commands.
+In the context of Python package development, common examples are "compile the package", "build the documentation", "run the unit tests", etc. Some task runners support interdependencies among tasks, so that (for example) asking it to build the docs will automatically recompile the package first if it detects that the compiled package is missing or out of date.
+See [this guide](https://learn.scientific-python.org/development/guides/tasks/) for more information.
 :::

 ## `venv`: the Python built-in environment manager